Advertisement

 Media credentialing: better than nothing, not good enough

-Unlike cities that locked everyone out, San Francisco created a credentialing program.
-Vetted journalists can apply for encrypted receivers and monitor SFPD radio in real time.
+Unlike cities that locked everyone out, San Francisco kept dispatcher audio public and created a credentialing route through which vetted journalists can seek access to encrypted SFPD traffic.

 Who Qualifies as Media?